omkarcloud/google-maps-scraper/README.md

 ### ❓ Why do you offer a 2-click, 90-day refund policy?
 Is there any catch?

-**No catch.** To date, we have refunded every single customer who asked for a refund.
+**No catch.** Last year we refunded 100+ customers.
 It will be the same for you.
-Last year we refunded 100+ customers.
-No questions asked.
+No questions asked, fully automated 2 click refund process.
+As it should be.

 **Why we do this:**

-- It's Good Karma.
-Good Karma comes back to you here or hereafter, many times over.
+- It's Good Karma—what you give comes back to you, here or hereafter, many times over.
-- Plus, giving easy refunds makes the purchase fully risk free.
-So you are more likely to buy.
-It's a win-win situation for you and us.
+- Easy refunds make your purchase risk-free, so you're more likely to buy.
+Win-win for both of us.
 - Many great creators like John Sonmez also do this, and we like to follow their example.
+- To date, we have refunded every single customer who asked.
+With **0 exceptions**.
+And that's how it always will be.

 ### ❓ I'm starting my business.
 Which cities should I choose to find customers?